The US Humanitarian Border Emergency, Part Two

 It was not until the US Congress passed Public Law 78 in 1951, with Mexican government approval, that the Bracero program fully returned to official status.
 The law included several new assurances of worker protections, including a requirement that Braceros be paid the prevailing wage of the region in which they worked.
 However, the law also prohibited Braceros from unionizing, striking or negotiating for higher wages.

 Furthermore, the US never honored Mexico’s demand for sanctions against employers who bypassed the Bracero program to hire undocumented workers.
-A 1952 US law made it a federal to “harbor or conceal” undocumented immigrants.
+A 1952 US law made it a to “harbor or conceal” undocumented immigrants.
 However, the law’s Texas Proviso stated that hiring these immigrants as workers did not constitute “harboring or concealing” them.

 In 1954, initially with support from the Mexican government, US law enforcement engaged in Operation Wetback, another large-scale deportation of Mexican migrant workers.
 Yet the employers who had illegally hired the uncertified workers went largely unpunished.